 On many occasions when carrying out a diagnosis a partial strip down is necessary.
 Should you agree to have any necessary work completed at this time, this initial diagnosis becomes free due to the fact that your vehicle has been partially stripped down already.

-So if your vehicle is only blowing on one setting, if there is a burning smell, your vehicle may have a resistor or wiring fault.
-Come to Auto Experts Medway in Chatham, we can diagnose why your heater blowers are constantly blowing hot or cold.
-Perhaps there is a noise coming from the vents due to debris fall out like twigs or leaves, we can test your vehicles heating system.
-We are close to both Gillingham and Rochester in Medway making us the idea garage for shoppers and commuters.
+So, if your vehicle is only blowing on one setting or if there is a burning smell maybe your vehicle has a resistor or wiring fault.
+Come to Autoexperts Medway in Gillingham, we can diagnose why your heater blowers are constantly blowing hot or cold.

 With two bays we are one of the largest testing stations in Medway.
 Use our booking request form to book your MOT and one of our team will get back to you to confirm.